noise-lab/censorship-course/docs/assignments/project.md

 **3. Related Work:**

 -   Draft as much as you can of your related work section.
--   Organize your related work so it is more than just a \"list\".
+-   Organize your related work so it is more than just a "list".
     Organize thematically; look at related work sections from other published papers for examples.
 -   Include all references (e.g., as bibtex) so your related work is as